 Tiny Harris, T.I.
-Relationship On Track Post-Split: How Couple Is Keeping Relationship Strong
+Relationship On Track, Post-Split: How Couple Is Keeping Relationship Strong

 It’s noted that both partners have made drastic changes in their lives to avoid ever finding themselves questioning whether divorce is the right option for them.

-T.I. and Tiny Harris is well aware of the undying love they have for one another, the source concluded, mentioning that for them to ever pull through with divorce plans is unlikely simply because of how much they both care for one another.
+T.I. and Tiny Harris are well aware of the undying love they have for one another, the source concluded, mentioning that for them to ever go through with divorce plans is unlikely simply because of how much they both care for one another.

-The couple has yet to publicly acknowledge their reconciliation but seeing all the photos they have posted of one another on social media, it seems rather clear that things are heading in the right direction for Tiny Harris and the proclaimed love of her life.
+The couple has yet to publicly acknowledge their reconciliation, but seeing all the photos they have posted of one another on social media, it seems rather clear that things are heading in the right direction for Tiny Harris and the proclaimed love of her life.

 Are you surprised by their reconciliation?